 But what if there were a better way to help families protect themselves from lifes risks?
 And what if that way did not require bloated government bureaucracies, increased taxes, and runaway spending and debt?

 Fortunately, author, economist, policy entrepreneur, and Independent Institute Senior Fellow John C. Goodman, Ph.D., has forged just such a path.

-In New Way to Care: Social Protections That Put Families First, Dr. Goodman offers a bold strategy for giving Americans more control over their destiny, while still promotingat far less expensethe important social goals that gave rise to government safety-net programs in the first place.
+In New Way to Care: Social Protections That Put Families First, Dr. Goodman offers a bold but practical strategy for giving Americans more control and security over their own finances and destiny, while still promotingat far less expensethe vital social goals that gave rise to well-intended but failing government safety-net programs.

 Here are just a few of the life-risks to which Dr. Goodmanthe Father of Health Savings Accounts, according to the Wall Street Journalpresents solutions:

 - Growing too old and outliving ones assets